Home Camera Articles FOR SALE Orders I Buy / Wants Repairs Books Adapters

 Lenses which project deeply into the body cavity may not give correct metering with the M5, worse, they may damage the meter cell.
 The 21/4 Super Angulon and the 21/3.4 below # 2437251 must be modified by Leica before mounting on the M5, otherwise Leica warns of damage to the meter.
 Likewise 28/2.8 Elmarits below number 2314921 must be modified by Leica before mounting on the M5, otherwise Leica warns of damage to the meter.
 Likewise collapsible 50 and 90 lenses may be used on the M5, but NOT collapsed into the body.
 The Voigtlander 50/2 Heliar is the only collapsible 50 I know of that can be safely collapsed into the M5.

 Only M with my favorite same end twin body strap lugs, allowing vertical carrying of the camera.
-This is a great feature.
+This is a GREAT feature!

 M Seal: M3, M2, and M4 Leicas are famous for the black "seal" at the 12 o'clock lens mount position.
 An intact seal is generally taken to mean that either the camera has never been opened up, or it was opened and resealed by Leica.
 Not so the M5.
 The M5 can easily be serviced without removing the seal!